covcom/300CEM/Week_02_The_Java_language/README.md

  If you're used to interpretted languages such as Python, the codes above might cause some confusion:

     * 'extends' defines a relationship between superclass (Vehicle) and subclass (Car).
 A subclass inherits all non-private instance variables and methods.
 That is why we didn't declare anything such as make/year, but we can still use them.
+An interesting question often asked by beginners in Java is 'Do subclasses inherit private fields?'.
+See [statckOverFlow](http://stackoverflow.com/questions/4716040/do-subclasses-inherit-private-fields) for some discussions.
     * In subclasses we can define additional instance variables or methods such as color for Car.
     * 'implements' defines a relationship between a class (Diesel) and an interface (Vehicle.Controllable).
 The interface method the class implements must be public.
 In our case, we must have `public void control()` and it cannot be `void control()`
     * Note the super keyword in the control() method, this is similar to 'this' keyword -- i.e. it refers to superclass in the hierarchy.
 If we don't user the super keyword in our case `super.getMessage()`, we'll end up with infinite loops as the default behavior is to call `this.getMessage()`.